 I include the future in my work.

 Art made not for empire but about empire, not for class but about class, and

 art made as though there was a culture for which to make art. -- John Sheridan

-John Sheridan is showing
+John Sheridan is not currently showing

 Mahatma Gandhi, asked what he thought about Western culture, answered

 that it would be a good idea.
 This really and very much applies to the 'culture' in which

 we find ourselves, which, as the imperial American economic machine slides down toward